In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Observational constraints

 From now on, we conservatively concentrate on the limits set by the contribution of minispikes alone to either the cosmological $\gamma$-ray background, or the injection of energy in the post-recombination plasma.
 These constraints are respectively described by relations~(\ref{eq:maximum_f_BH_G_BH_a}) and (\ref{eq:maximum_f_BH_G_BH_b}).
 They can be summarized by the inequality \beq f_{\rm BH} \Gamma_{\rm BH} \leq \left\{ \frac{M_{\rm BH}}{2 m_{\chi}} \right\} \left\{ \frac{1}{\tau_{\rm \, obs}^{\rm min}} \right\}, \eeq with $\tau_{\rm \, obs}^{\rm min}$ being either equal to $\tau_{\rm \, dm}^{\rm min}$ or $\tau_{\rm CMB}^{\rm \, min}$.
 For pedagogical purposes, we choose the CMB constraints.
 They are the least stringent, with $\tau_{\rm CMB}^{\rm \, min}$ of order $10^{24} \; {\rm s}$ while $\tau_{\rm \, dm}^{\rm min}$ lies between $10^{26}$ and $10^{28} \; {\rm s}$.
 Furthermore, as long as $f_{\rm eff}$ does not depend on WIMP mass, the effective lifetime $\tau_{\rm CMB}^{\rm \, min}$ is constant.
 This will make the discussion clearer.

 0.1cm To understand how relation~(\ref{eq:maximum_f_BH_G_BH_d}) constrains the annihilation cross-section, we have plotted in Fig.~\ref{fig:G_BH_vs_sigav_various_cases} the minispike annihilation rate $\Gamma_{\rm BH}$ as a function of $\asv$.
+We have normalized the cross-section with the critical cross-section ${\asv}_{\rm crit}$ as given in Eq.~(\ref{eq:sig_v_max_universal}).
 In the left panel, the WIMP properties are specified while the PBH mass is varied.
 All curves have a maximum and exhibit a power law behavior, with slope $+1$ as $\Gamma_{\rm BH}$ increases with $\asv$, and slope~$-1$ as it decreases.
 We also notice that above $10^{-13} \; {\rm M_{\odot}}$, a portion with slope ${1}/{3}$ appears.
 The dotted short-dashed red and solid orange curves clearly flatten before reaching their maxima.